Mi Cocina is a Tex-Mex restaurant with several locations in Texas and the South East.

 If you go I’d suggest going during lunch, because Mi Cocina validates parking for 2 hours.
 If not, you will pay a whopping $12 to park in the garage.
 And, that was just for 2 hours.

 Let me not fail to mention Mi Cocina has a full bar.
-No drink specials unfortunately, but hopefully in time that will change.

 I ordered a Mambo Taxi, a frozen margarita made with Sauza Blanco Tequila and house-made sangria, and for $10 it packs a punch and gives a nice buzz.